Japan and Belize Summer Programs

 Selection Criteria:

-• this program is ideally suited to a student that is looking to gain knowledge and have an impactful experience.
-Applicants will be asked to explain how this experience will allow them to grow personally on their journey
+• This program is ideally suited to a student that is looking to gain knowledge and have an impactful experience.
+Applicants will be asked to explain how this experience will allow them to grow personally on their journey.

 A supplemental application form will be available for students to apply for additional funding to cover costs such as dependent care, passport applications, vaccinations, other.